На русском языке

 R_{gd} = R_{F} D^6_{P} ,

-where ~ M_{ps} is the mass of the main sequence stars of minimum mass, ~ M_{\Pi} and ~ R_{F} are the planet's mass and its orbital radius in Table 2 .
+where ~ M_{ps} is mass of main sequence stars of minimum mass, ~ M_{\Pi} and ~ R_{F} are planet's mass and its orbital radius in Table 2 .

 Mpg = 8.15∙109 Mc